cmsc320/spring2022/project1/README.md

 From your Jupyter Notebook, create a PDF or HTML rendering of the Notebook.

-Submit the resulting .ipynb and your rendered notebook (PDF or HTML) to ELMS.
+Submit the resulting .ipynb, your formatted notebook in PDF (i.e. not "print to PDF") and your rendered notebook in HTML to ELMS.